Complex-Portal/complex-portal-documentation/cp_content.md

 #### Complex recommended name

 The most informative, well accepted name in the literature, that is intuitive to the user.
-Where possible, this will be the same as the equivalent component term in GO.
+Where possible, this will be the same as the equivalent component term in the [Gene Ontology](http://geneontology.org/).
 The term should always end in the word 'complex' or homo'n'mer.
 The recommended name is kept consistent when a complex is conserved across a taxonomic range.

 #### Complex systematic name